GavinNL/PseudoNix/README.md

 # PseudoNix

-PseudoNix is an embeddable, Linux-like environment you can integrate directly into your project to provide concurrent process like behaviour.
+PseudoNix is an embeddable header-only, Linux-like environment you can integrate directly into your project to provide concurrent process like behaviour.

+## Dependendices

+* C++20 Compiler
+* [readerwriterqueue](https://github.com/cameron314/readerwriterqueue) by cameron314 (available on Conan)

 ## Special Shell Features